olatundesowobi/socmedia/README.md

 1. if you go to the admin page for the sociam media links /admin/config/system/socialmedia you will be provided the option to use font Awesome.
 2. Choose Yes and Submit.
 3. To complete goto the Performance page /admin/config/development/performance and clear all cache.
-4 if you view. page with the Example Block it should use the Font Awesome links
+4 if you view. page with the Social Media Website Block it should use the Font Awesome links

 ## Setting up the Social media links to Not Use Font Awesome